How to Become a Master Gardener

 WHAT IS UC COOPERATIVE EXTENSION?

 The University of California Cooperative Extension (UCCE) is part of a nationwide program established by an Act of Congress in 1914 as part of the Land Grant University in every state.
-The mission of the UCCE is to develop, extend, and bring about the use of research-based knowledge to improve specific practices and technologies, and this is where the Master Gardener program fits in, providing the home gardener with research-based information from the University of California.
+The mission of the UCCE is to develop, extend, and bring about the use of research-based knowledge to improve specific practices and technologies.
+The Master Gardener program is one way of extending this knowledge to the by providing the home gardener with research-based information from the University of California.

 WHAT TYPE OF VOLUNTEER WORK DOES A MASTER GARDENER DO?